SciBorgo/Missing-data/paper/paper.md

 with only about one in 20 studies reporting missingness.
 We speculate that this result is representative of practice in the wider sports science literature.
-The extremely low reporting of missing data could suggest that this aspect of anlaysis receives little attention.
+The extremely low reporting of missing data could suggest that this aspect of analysis receives little attention.
 To address this issue and assist researchers, we have provided recommendations for reporting and exploring missing data.
 Researchers should consider these recommendations, and pay greater